What Is Post-Weld Heat Treatment and Why Does It Matter?

 • Use tight temperature control to lower cracking risk.

-How PWHT Prevents Hydrogen Cracking
+How PWHT Helps Prevent Hydrogen Cracking

 hydrogen diffusion prevents cracking

-If you work with HSLA steels, this step matters even more, because their weld microstructures can invite HIC after fabrication.
-By lowering internal stress and reducing hydrogen concentration, you cut the driving forces for delayed cracking in service.
-Additionally, proper preheating techniques, such as those used in flux core welding, help mitigate the risks associated with hydrogen cracking.
+By lowering internal stress and hydrogen concentration, you reduce the driving forces for delayed cracking in service.
+Proper preheating, such as the methods used in flux core welding, can also help reduce hydrogen cracking risk before PWHT.

 How PWHT Restores Weld Toughness